datacite/tasks/product_specifications/ELmjUzA-7/ELmjUzA-7.md

 - [ ] As an MDC partner, I would like to get the DOIs metadata from single discipline repositories enriched with disciplinary metadata from the repository so that I can carry disciplinary analysis.
 - [ ] As a repository Manager from a single discipline repository, I would like to get suggestions about my repository discipline based on my re3DataId.
 - [ ] As Staff, I would like that all discipline DOI metadata enrichment is performed via the  OECD subject classification so we can analyze DOI metadata using this controlled vocabulary.
-- [ ] As Staff, I would like to [restrict the access](https://github.com/datacite/lupo/blob/5c9de77d427f7accf29057538dd52b89fb82c82a/app/serializers/datacite_doi_serializer.rb#L247) (e.g., GET calls) to discipline enriched DOI metadata fields for non-authenticated users, so that do not confuse our repositories.
+- [ ] As Staff, I would like to [restrict the access](https://github.com/datacite/lupo/blob/5c9de77d427f7accf29057538dd52b89fb82c82a/app/serializers/datacite_doi_serializer.rb#L247) to discipline enriched DOI metadata fields for non-authenticated users, so that do not confuse our repositories.
+- [ ] As Staff, I would like to restrict the access to discipline enriched DOI metadata fields to be displayed only via the GraphQL API, so that do not confuse our repositories.

 ## Non Functional Requirements